KeystoneHQ/Keystone-developer-hub/integration/ethereum.md

 ```

 ## Dapp Integration
-If you are a Dapp developer and would like to integrate with Keystone directly, we have published several packages to help you.
+If you are a Dapp developer and would like to directly integrate with Keystone, we have published several packages to help you do so.

 ### [Onboard](https://www.npmjs.com/package/bnc-onboard)
 If you have used onboard.js for wallet connection, Keystone has integrated with onboard.js since `1.32.0-0.2.0`.
-Install the latest version of onboard.js, you can enable Keystone as a wallet option.
+Install the latest version of onboard.js. you can then enable Keystone as a wallet option.

 ### [Keystone-connector](https://www.npmjs.com/package/@keystonehq/keystone-connector)
-If you are using web3-react or something like it for the wallet integration,  we have published the `keystone-connector` for help.
-You can follow the [Readme](https://github.com/KeystoneHQ/keystone-airgaped-base/tree/master/packages/keystone-connector) for integration
+If you are using web3-react or something like it for wallet integrations,  we have published our `keystone-connector` to help with your integration.
+You can view it here:[Readme](https://github.com/KeystoneHQ/keystone-airgaped-base/tree/master/packages/keystone-connector)